Skip to main content

 • Variables can be compared using Simple conditions

-• Coefficients can be applied for proportional comparisons
+• Coefficients can be applied only to count variables for proportional comparisons

 • Example: fail_count > 0.5 × success_count (failures exceed half of successes)